 In January the Government introduces the Proposed Policy Foundation for a “Natural Heritage Act”, followed by Management Guidelines for Protected and Recreation Areas, and Comparison of Management Guidelines under Current and Proposed Legislation.

-May: Cheryl Bradley and other conservation participants in the Special Places Program express concern to the Special Places Provincial Coordinating Committee about use of the RID as the management plan for the Rumsey Natural Area.
+Sale of mineral rights in the Wildland is opposed by conservation organizations.
+A request is again made to develop a revised management plan for the Natural Area; expressing concern to the Special Places Provincial Coordinating Committee about use of the RID as the management plan for the Rumsey Natural Area.